auth0/auth0-spa-js/README.md

 ### Creating the client

-> Ideally, you should have only one instance of the client.
-Create one
+Create an `Auth0Client` instance before rendering or initializing your application.
+You should only have one instance of the client.
-> before rendering / initializing your application.

 ```js
 //with async/await